archit04/CRIK.py/README.md

 what a wonderful time it was.

-But unfortunately the pandemic period😷 has left wide apart from our friends.
+But unfortunately the pandemic period😷 has left us wide apart from our friends.

 So, to refresh your mood😀 and to jump into the ocean🌊 of your childhood memeories, CRIK.py is there to help you